johanneskiel/ESP32_Tech_Stack_01/README.md

 - Connect your ESP32 to the server (the server terminal will be visible to everyone on the projector)
 - Turn the potentiometer and see what happens
 #### hands on, alone (OPTIONAL!
 We will all do this together on one laptop):
-- Wifi and port setup as described in 3_1_UDP
+- IP setup as described in 3_1_UDP
 - Open the terminal on your laptop
 - Navigate to the Python project folder: enter "cd <your path>/3_1_UDP OSC python server/python"
 - (Advanced: enter your python environment)